 Try to minimize your use of household appliances during the heat of the day.
 Stoves, ovens, irons and washer-dryers generate heat or steam and simply add to the warmth inside.

-After you cook, turn on the fan above your stove so that it pulls the hot air out of the kitchen.
+While you’re cooking, turn on the fan above your stove so that it pulls the moisture and hot air out of the kitchen.
+Leave it on for a few minutes after you finish until the stove cools down.
 In addition, power down appliances such as the television and the computer when they’re not being used so that they don’t generate heat.

 Summer is the perfect time to discard your incandescent bulbs and replace them with fluorescent or LED lights.
 About 90 percent of the energy generated by incandescent bulbs is heat energy, so by making the switch, you’ll keep your home cooler while saving energy.
 Not a bad deal!